aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/margins-or-padding/_index.md

 Console.WriteLine("\nCell and table border width setup successfully.\nFile saved at " + dataDir);
 ```

-### Example source code for Margins Or Padding using Aspose.Words for .NET
+### Example source code for Margins Or Padding using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.